FREQUENTLY ASKED QUESTIONS

 6. Do you use grids or projectors for drawing?

-No. Absolutely not.
+No we don't use grids or projectors for drawing.
 We teach you lots of different drawing techniques, however, we do not teach you to draw with grids.
 We want you to be independant with your drawing skills and to be able to draw from life when you have all the necessary skills to do so.

 7. What sort of subjects and mediums do you cover in your weekly Learn to Draw Classes?